kasper-piskorski/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 > "The ontology is a formal specification of all the relevant concepts and their meaningful associations in a given application domain.
 It allows objects and relationships to be categorised into distinct types, and for generic properties about those types to be expressed".

 For the purposes of this guide, you can think of the ontology as a schema that describes items of data and defines how they relate to one another.
-You need to have a basic understanding of the ontology to be able to make useful queries on the data, so let's review the basic chunks of it that are important for our initial demonstration:
+You need to have a basic understanding of the ontology to be able to make useful queries on the data, so let's review the chunks of it that are important for our initial demonstration:

 ```graql
 insert